 I would like to save $100 a month.

-This goal is measurable. $100 is a quantifiable target.
+Good goal’s can be measured. $100 is a quantifiable target.
 It’s easy to see at the end of each month whether $100 was saved or not.
 This goal also states a specific time frame, “month”.
 A time frame helps to bound the problem space.
 It’s much easier to gauge progress after a month than if the time frame was a year.
 The same is true for a shorter time frame, such as a day.

 This is part of a series on Understanding & Modifying Systems